Sextant-Observed Altitude of the Sun

 The star and planet corrections, as well as the lower limb correction, appear on this page in the Nautical Almanac.

-So now we look in the altitude correction table and then we find in the period april-sept. with Ha = 20° and using the lower limb of the sun:
+So now we look in the altitude correction table and then we find in the period April-Sept. with Ha = 20° and using the lower limb of the sun:

-Ho = 13′,4
+altitude correction = 13′,4

 Hence, how it was calculated 😆 :